-The school experienced a steady growth, and in 1978 the name was changed to Upton Lake Christian Academy, which then had reached its enrollment capacity of 30 students in grade levels 1-2.
+The school experienced a steady growth, and in 1978 the name was changed to Upton Lake Christian School, which then had reached its enrollment capacity of 30 students in grade levels 1-2.
 With the rapid expansion of the church and the growing interest in the Christian school movement, the Lord wonderfully provided, in the spring of 1980, for the purchase of a large tract of land nearby.
 Thanks to the hard work of devoted church members and school parents, the existing Annex building was totally renovated in just 45 days.
 By the opening of school that fall, the enrollment had nearly doubled to 56 students, including a new kindergarten program.

 In 1983 the name of the church was changed to the Evangelical Free Church of Clinton Corners.
 God provided in every way, working miracles of faith and sacrifices as the school enrollment increased to over 100 students.
 The first class of 8 students was graduated in June of 1985.
 Since then, these students have gone on to distinguish themselves in college and chosen careers.